Overview

 Entity Framework Model Classes

-Our ASP.NET Core application using Entity Framework to handle the database access.
-This allows defining the database structure using modal-first approach by describing the storage using .NET classes.
+Our ASP.NET Core application uses Entity Framework to handle database access.
+This lets us define the database structure using a model-first approach based on .NET classes.

 The project defines four model classes:

-3. MaintenanceTypeItem Class: Defines individual items or tasks within a maintenance type.
-Each item has an ID, a name, and a reference to its parent maintenance type (MaintenanceTypeId and MaintenanceType).
+MaintenanceTypeItem Class: Defines individual items or tasks within a maintenance type.
+Each item has an ID, a name, and a reference to its parent maintenance type (

 These classes are defined in the Models/Data.cs file, along with the MaintenanceDbContext class.
-The MaintenanceDbContext class provides the data access interface (using DBSets).
+The MaintenanceDbContext class provides the data access interface using DbSet properties.

 In the OnModelCreating method, it seeds the database with initial data for MaintenanceType and MaintenanceTypeItem, providing pre-defined maintenance types and their associated checklists.